 Admin Cap:

-Definition: Special admin type who can manage the portal’s user list and visual/theme settings, but may have limited access to course content.
+What it is: Special admin type who can manage the portal’s user list and visual/theme settings, but may have limited access to course content.
+Sits below Super Admin, but above standard Admin in some administrative respects

 Permissions: